pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert len(dog_v5.tricks) == 3
     assert dog_v5.tricks[-1] == "play dead"

-The ``projector_func`` argument is also optional, and can be used to pass in an alternative "mutator function" that will be used as the "aggregate projector" to reconstruct the current state of the aggregate from stored snapshots and domain events.
+The ``projector`` argument is also optional, and can be used to pass in an alternative "mutator function" that will be used as the "aggregate projector" to reconstruct the current state of the aggregate from stored snapshots and domain events.
 By default, the repository will use the :func:`~eventsourcing.domain.AggregateEvent.mutate`